Dave Poulin

-David James Poulin (born December 17, 1958) is a Canadian former professional ice hockey centre who played 13 seasons in the National Hockey League (NHL) with the Philadelphia Flyers, Boston Bruins and Washington Capitals.
+David James Poulin (born December 17, 1958) is a Canadian professional ice hockey executive and former player.
+A centre, Poulin played 13 seasons in the National Hockey League (NHL) with the Philadelphia Flyers, Boston Bruins and Washington Capitals.
+In his post-playing career, Poulin has coached college hockey, been an Assistant General Manager with the Toronto Maple Leafs and has been an analyst on NHL television broadcasts.
+Currently, he is Senior Vice-President, Hockey Operations for the Ottawa Senators of the NHL.

 Playing career

 Poulin went undrafted in the NHL Entry Draft and played with the Notre Dame Fighting Irish at the University of Notre Dame from 1978–1982.
 He was named to the Second All-Star Team in 1982.
 Following his NCAA career, he moved to Sweden to play for Rögle BK.
 Poulin's head coach was Ted Sator, who was also a scout for the Philadelphia Flyers in the National Hockey League.
 Sator was impressed with Poulin's abilities and called for him to be put on board the Flyers' roster.